Kristiina Herold (Finland)

 Sep 2016 - Aug 2018

-Kristiina’s research focuses on psychological and behavioral mechanisms of social influence in organizations.
-In her primary line of research, she examines how leader charisma impacts individuals, particularly focusing on the interplay of the brain’s "liking" and "wanting" systems.
-Kristiina is interested in understanding how individuals react to charisma, and investigates the effect’s boundary conditions on both individual and organizational levels.
+Kristiina’s research focuses on social interactions in organizations.
+In her primary line of research, she examines how organizational secrecy impacts individuals, particularly focusing on the interplay of the brain’s "liking" and "wanting" systems.
+Kristiina is interested in understanding how individuals react to secrecy, and investigates the effect’s boundary conditions through trust, power and emotions.
 Kristiina collaborates with Professor Baba Shiv at the Graduate School of Business.

 Sergiy Protsiv (Sweden)